 The instructions and application for initial licensure are linked below for your review.
 Please note that you must now submit the application 90 days prior to graduation (during the first few weeks of the final semester of the nursing program).

 Apply online to the BON.
-You will need:
+(Select application for Graduates & NCLEX Examinations) You will need:

 - A $100 fee payable to the Texas Board of Nursing

 Students who cannot apply online due to eligibility issues will need to download the paper application.
-Mail the completed application, fingerprint cards, and $100.00 fee (check or money order) to:
+Mail the completed application, copy of eligibility letter, and $100.00 fee (check or money order) to:

 Board of Nursing